 Michelle King, Digital Inquiry Coordinator

 Michelle King is a Learning Instigator and former fellow of the Writing Project.
 Hailing from University of Southern California, Michelle is currently teaching at the Environmental Charter School.
 Michelle has taught for 15 years, is a self-described dreamer and a life-long learner.
 Michelle’s mission is to be disruptive not for the sake of destruction, but in service to a greater good.

 Sheila Carter-Jones is a 1988 Fellow of the WPWP.
 She taught Communications for the Pittsburgh Public Schools for thirty-five years and is a Nationally Board Certified Teacher.
 Sheila credits the WPWP for much of the success in her teaching and writing careers.
 She says, “Participating in professional development and personal writing opportunities offered by the WPWP has been instrumental in refining my teaching and writing practices.
 In this community of teachers as consultants and teachers as writers, I have found like minded people who believe in the power of writing to transform not just the teacher but the student as well.”
 Sheila now works as an educationl consultant and spends what extra time she has working on personal writing.
 In 2011 she won the Naomi Long Madgett Poetry Book Award.

-Fitzhugh is currently a University of Pittsburgh undergraduate student working towards degrees in French, German, and Global Management, with plans to continue her studies on the graduate level, earning Masters and Doctorates in French and German.
-Fitzhugh is a Federal Work Study student with the Western Pennsylvania Writing Project, serving as Archivist and Website Manager.
+Fitzhugh is currently a University of Pittsburgh undergraduate student working towards degrees in French, German, and Business, with plans to continue her studies on the graduate level, earning Masters and Doctorates in French and German.
+Fitzhugh is a Student Worker with the Western Pennsylvania Writing Project, serving as Archivist and Website Manager.